-Associate Professor and Coordinator Deke Johnson, Ed.D.
+Associate Professor and Coordinator Kenneth Stern, Ed.D.

+Educational leadership emphasizes three areas: higher education, school administration, and college student development.
+Doctorates in education (Ed.D.) are offered in higher education and school administration.
+A Master of

-The Educational Leadership faculty cover two emphases: higher education and school administration.
-Degrees offered include the Ed.D. and M.S.
-A master of science degree with options in higher education (a 33-hour program) prepares individuals for administrative positions in all levels in post-secondary institutions, and school administration (a 36-hour program) is designed for those who aspire to the principalship, departmental chairs, and central office positions.
-Doctor of Education degrees offered are in higher education administration and school administration.
-The latter is offered for individuals working at the building or district level.
+Science degree is offered with options in higher education (a 33-hour program that prepares individuals for leadership positions in all levels in post-secondary institutions), school administration (a 36-hour program designed for those who aspire to the principalship, departmental chairs, and central office positions in school districts), and college student development (a 48-hour program that prepares individuals for entry-level positions in service delivery areas of student affairs).